Timeline of recent environmental concerns

 "Over many years of research, we have consistently found that, on average, Americans view climate change as a threat distant in space and time -– a risk that will affect far away places, other species, or future generations more than people here and now."
 5

 One cause of the sluggishness of the public to demand action is found in our brain circuitry.
 Over most of the history of the human race, people's brains have tended to react instantly to immediate threats.
 However, they tend to pay much less attention to future, slowly approaching threats.
-Today, this conditioning may produce a major catastrophe.
+Today, this conditioning may result in a major catastrophe.

 Of particular concern to researchers are the data that show the existence of what are called "positive feedback loops."
-This is a phenomenon in which a change in the environment will produce some effect, which will in turn feed back to increase the rate of increase of the original change.
+This is a phenomenon in which a change in the environment will produce some effect, which will in turn feed back to magnify the rate of increase of the original change.
 For example:

 - Warming in the polar regions is reducting the extent of Arctic sea ice.